kubernetes-sigs/lwkd/STYLESHEET.md

 ```

 The changes listed are 2-4 word summaries of major changes in that release (e.g. "fix CVE 2024-0576").
 The "also" portion is for listing any backported update releases at the same time.

-As we're trying to keep this section brief (like all of LWKD), some additional limits:

-* Do not include helm chart only updates
-* Do not include any alpha or beta releases, only full releases and patch updates
-* If a project patches several supported releases, list it once only, see above for the "also" clause.